 The post-baccalaureate certificates are targeted toward systems managers and information assurance professionals seeking to augment or update their skills and career with graduate-level credentials.
 Certificate students must complete the specific courses listed for the certificate; no substitutions are permitted.
 Once the course requirements are completed, students must apply for the certificate through the Office of Registration and Records.
 A \$25 processing fee is due with the certificate request.
-A student must have a minimum cumulative GPA of 3.0 in all certificate coursework to be awarded the certificate.
+A student must have a minimum cumulative GPA of 3.0 in all certificate.